 Sebastian Freidank - 11.
 January 23

-Again and again we are asked whether our Guayusa is organically grown.
-Yes GUYA Guayusa tea is organic Guayusa!
+Again and again we are asked whether our Guayusa biologically grown.
+Yes GUYA Guayusa Tea is organic Guayusa!

-But what does it actually mean to grow organically?
-After all, organic is not just organic.
-We want to bring light into the darkness and explain to you what we pay attention to so that our guayusa is really organic - because there are big differences in organic cultivation.
+But what does it actually mean to grow biologically?
+After all, organic is not the same.
+We want to bring light into the dark and explain to you what we look out for so that our Guayusa Really organic is-because there are big differences, especially in organic cultivation.

-Our cultivation method for organic guayusa, for example, is fundamentally different from other organic cultivation methods such as those of yerba mate, coffee and cocoa and we even exceed the standards of organic associations such as Bioland and Demeter !
+Our cultivation method for organic Guayusa For example, differs fundamentally to other biological cultural methods such as those of Yerba Mate, coffee and cocoa and we even exceed the standards of organic associations such as Organic and Demeter!

 - What does organic actually mean?